schwa/SwiftNodeEditor/README.md

 - [ ] Many-to-many sockets
 - [ ] Use OrderedSet (from swift-collections) in correct places.
 - [ ] Use more from macOS13/iOS16 in this (layouts, backgroundStyle, etc?)
+- [X] Make demo a document-based app with JSON serialization.
 - [X] Make demo labels editable.
 - [X] Get rid of weird underscore naming with generics.